xlch88/YouTubeTweak/FUNCTIONS.md

 Notes:

-- This option is disabled by default and only applies to regular video watch pages.
+- This feature only applies to regular video watch pages.
 - Translations use the "Translation Target Language" setting and do not depend on the description, summary, subtitle, or comment translation options.
 - If the title is already in the target language, the translation is identical to the original, or translation fails, the page retains the original title.
 - Enabling or disabling this feature automatically refreshes the current YouTube page.